AzureAD/declaredaccess/README.md

 - Submit that challenge as part of a second aquireTokenSilent for the same scope (mail.read)
 - Get an error/exception back from MSAL via callback/promise/future/etc...
 - Take the same challenge received and submit an interactive request (aquireToken)

-We don't think this is going to be sustainable for developers and the organizations

 Instead of this.... imagine....